Kourion/BenkyouDaYo/README.md

-# Update 04.March STILL BRINGING ALL BACK UP TO DATE
+# Update 08.March STILL BRINGING ALL BACK UP TO DATE
-# [CURRENTLY RESTRUCTURING, LINKS WILL BE BROKEN FOR THE TIME BEEING, ALSO WEBSITE AND EVERYTHING BELOW THIS NOTE IS HORRIBLY OUT OF DATE, Current TODO: MiscVocs as List/Anki, IntCourse2 Vocs as Anki, Missing Sem3 Vocs as Anki]
+# [CURRENTLY RESTRUCTURING, LINKS WILL BE BROKEN FOR THE TIME BEEING, ALSO WEBSITE AND EVERYTHING BELOW THIS NOTE IS HORRIBLY OUT OF DATE, Current TODO: MiscVocs as Anki (List Done YEAH!), IntCourse2 Vocs as Anki, Missing Sem3 Vocs as Anki]

 # [日本学](/Semester3-and-IntensiveCourse2/Semester3IntCourse2Grammar.pdf)
 Collection of all things grammar, and especially everything talked about in そとむら先生の日本語の授業.